xalelax/blog/_drafts/plotting-hypergraphs.markdown

 # Conclusion

-The procedure illustrated above can be quite helpful in plotting hypergraphs via a well maintained Python library, `networkx`.
-Especially in contexts such as quantum physics, statistical mechanics, and so on, where the order of a hyperedge matters, this could be a helpful procedure.
+The procedure illustrated above can be quite helpful in plotting hypergraphs via `networkx`.
+Especially in contexts such as quantum physics, statistical mechanics, and so on, where the order of a hyperedge matters, this could be a helpful visualization.

-A drawback of the proposed procedure could be that in each of the subplots the position of the nodes can vary in general; this could be trivially solved by arbitrarily fixing the `pos` argument in the code for `plot_hypergraph_components`, but maybe problem-specific properties can help in making a meaningful choice for it.
+A drawback of the proposed scheme could be that in each of the subplots the position of the nodes can vary in general; this could be trivially solved by arbitrarily fixing the `pos` argument in the code for `plot_hypergraph_components`, but maybe problem-specific properties can help in making a meaningful choice for it.